tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Sep 04 2007

-Morris Halvorson (a 24-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Morris Halvorson (a 24-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Morris Halvorson had extensive experience in preaching his views to theists.
 He was not afraid.
 As Morris Halvorson entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Morris Halvorson used philosophy and reason to suggest that everyone is part of one Collective Consciousness.
 To prove his's point, Morris Halvorson described an example where he personally witnessed the Collective Consciousness divinely healing someone.
 Morris Halvorson argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.